Amyyyyeah/CSE-5544-SP2023/README.md

 Especially, the project can contribute to international society by discovering best practices and improvements for various well-being index factors and thus providing suggestions that can promote learning and collaboration between countries.

 ## Visualization 2
-The correlation between the Education Attainment and Years in Education Index for different countries.
+Stacked bar plot that depicts the correlation between Education Attainment and Years in Education Index for various countries, along with a user-friendly interface design.

 ### Data & Tools
 ```shell